 SCOPE

-This course is intended to provide technicians with the theoretical training necessary to have a satisfactory understanding of the types and function of marks and the lights and other aids to navigation that can be fitted to them.
+This course is intended to provide technicians with the theoretical training necessary to have a satisfactory understanding of the types and function of marks and the lights and other aids to navigation (AtoN) that can be fitted to them.

-This introductory course is intended to be supported by further training modules on fixed and floating aids; practical aspects of buoy handling; moorings; deployment and maintenance.
-Details of these supporting model courses can be found in the Level 2 Technician training overview document IALA WWA L2.0.
+This introductory course is intended to be supported by further training modules on fixed and floating aids, practical aspects of buoy handling, moorings, deployment and maintenance.
+Details of these supporting model courses can be found in the Level 2 Technician training overview document IALA WWA C2000.

 OBJECTIVE

-Upon successful completion of this course, participants will have acquired sufficient knowledge and skill to recognise the types and functions of marks and the lights and other aids to navigation fitted to them whilst on the job within their organizations.
+Upon successful completion of this course, participants will have acquired sufficient knowledge and skill to recognise the types and functions of AtoN that they may encounter in the course of their duties within their organizations.

 COURSE OUTLINE

-This theoretical course is intended to cover the knowledge required for a technician to recognise and understand all types of marks detailed in the IALA Maritime Buoyage System (MBS) and the suite of aids to navigation that can be fitted to them.
-The complete course comprises 2 classroom modules, each of which deals with a specific subject covering aspects of IALA and its publications focussing on the IALA MBS.
+This theoretical course is intended to cover the knowledge required for a technician to recognise and understand all types of marks detailed in the IALA Maritime Buoyage System (MBS).
+The complete course comprises two classroom based modules, each of which deals with a specific subject covering aspects of IALA and its publications, focussing on the IALA MBS.

+The required standard of competence is considered to be the level of proficiency that should be achieved for the proper performance of the duties carried out by the technician in their organization.

+This Model Course is focussed at the basic and satisfactory levels of competence.

+Levels of Competence